Darkone83/Type-D-XL/README.md

 ![alt_text](https://github.com/Darkone83/Type-D-XL/blob/main/images/install/rough_hole.jpg)

 5. **Fit display** Test fit and trim as needed.
 A small bead of hot melt glue is plenty for holding in the display.
-Make sure you ribbon and USB-C ports are facing the front of the XBOX.
+Make sure your ribbon and USB-C ports are facing the front of the XBOX.
 See the reference image for the bottom.

 Top: